mtgjson/mtgjson-website/CONTRIBUTING.md

 ## Pinia Store

 We use Pinia to fetch data from MTGJSON API's in order to fill our application data.
-However, we only do this during the first render so the application and store remains as performant as possible.
+However, we only do this during the first render so the application and store the data so the app remains as performant as possible without hitting the API's too much.

 ## Testing